Jennifer Lopez Sizzles In A Snakeskin Dress & Thigh-High Boots

 Jennifer Lopez sizzled on the streets of Beverly Hills this week as she stepped out in a snakeskin-print mini dress and a pair of thigh-high boots with her husband-to-be, baseball superstar Alex Rodriguez.
 The candid new photos, which were taken on February 18 and can be seen via The Daily Mail, show the beauty as she proved once again why she’s been a style icon for more than two decades.

-The 50-year-old mom of two once again looked years younger than her actual age as she flashed just a little skin on her upper leg in her stylish and chic ensemble.
+The 50-year-old mom of two looked years younger than her actual age as she flashed just a little skin on her upper leg in a stylish and chic ensemble.

-Jennifer stunned in the dark high-neck, long sleeved dress which was embossed with the snakeskin design and finished well above her knee.
-The skin-tight design highlighted her jaw dropping curves and showed off all her hard work in the gym, which she regularly shows off on social media.
+Jennifer stunned in the dark high-neck, long-sleeved dress which was embossed with the snakeskin design and finished well above her knee.
+The skintight design highlighted her jaw-dropping curves and displayed all her hard work in the gym, which she regularly shows off on social media.

-She paired the dress with a pair of equally stylish thigh-high high stiletto heeled boots which revealed only a sliver of skin across her toned thighs.
-The tall boots appeared to be a brown suede material, while the bottom was made of a shiny leather.
+She paired the dress with equally stylish thigh-high stiletto boots, which revealed only a sliver of skin across her toned thighs.
+The tall boots appeared to be a brown suede material, and the bottom was made of a shiny leather.

 The age-defying “Waiting For Tonight” singer had her long hair down and straight as it stretched down past her chest.

-As for her equally chic accessories, JLo – who recently stunned fans when she stripped down to a pair of leopard-print hotpants – held on to a black bag with a chain strap and wore a pair of dark sunglasses on her eyes.
+As for her equally chic accessories, JLo — who recently stunned fans when she stripped down to a pair of leopard-print hot pants — held a black bag with a chain strap and wore a pair of dark sunglasses.

-The beauty was photographed looking loved up with her fiancé as they stepped out together.
+The beauty was looking loved up with her fiance as they stepped out together.
 The twosome held hands while they walked the streets, with Alex looking very dapper and suave in a suit.

 View this post on Instagram